 Phayao Lake began from the collapse of the lithosphere about 70 million years ago.
 In the past, the area around Phayao Lake was the area where water from the mountains flowed into streams, rivers, and became small swamps during the dry season every year.
 Tens year ago the area of Phayao Lake was the urban area which had a lot of temples before.
 Later, when the Department of Fisheries created a water gate in Phayao to keep water, the temple was submerged in the area.

-Bo Sip Song is a tourist attraction of Phayao Province.
-It is located at Village No. 16 (Moo 16), Ban Tom Sub-district, Mueang Phayao District.
+Bor Sib Song (Well #12) is a tourist attraction of Phayao Province.
+It is located at Ban Tom Sub-district, Mueang Phayao District.
 It is a forest and rock cliff.
 There have many large stones.
-There is a viewpoint as a cliff protruding (local people call it Phu Chee Fa Noi)
+There is a viewpoint as a cliff protruding (local people call it Phu Chee Fa Noi).

 After you get to this point – follow the signs.
 First, you will have to drive on a dirt road, and at the very end you will need to walk about 500 meters.
 If there was no rain, the dirt road will be dry and you will have no trouble getting to your destination.